 The MS in Health Care Management program provides students with the most relevant business skills to be effective and efficient leaders who will improve the quality and access to health care at appropriate cost in light of the regulatory, cultural, and ethical context of the relevant health care ecosystem.

-The rigorous curriculum of the MS in Health Care Management program at the Johns Hopkins Carey Business School enables students to:
+The rigorous curriculum of the MS in Health Care Management program at Johns Hopkins Carey Business School enables students to:

 - Apply the most relevant business skills and principles, and make informed decisions based on this knowledge;